Wednesday, 10 February 2016

 -"Thank you, Olivia” −I said really moved.

 I had already drunk that comforting coffee and I had to start going or I would never reach anywhere.
-Olivia had been repairing my soul with her bright serenity of every morning.
+Olivia had been repairing my soul with her bright every morning serenity.
 I gave her a kiss and stood up.

 In grey whistles I walked on Millers' Lane, shivering and at snail pace.
-Antlers and arrows punished me the wind.
+In antlers and arrows the wind was punishing me.
 Five minutes are needed to go down Millers' Lane and Alder Street, but it took me sixteen.
-My intention was still to go to Deanforest first, but I decided to walk Dingate Street and if I didn’t have time enough, I would resign to go only to the Thuban Star.
+My intention was still to go to Deanforest first, but I decided to walk Dingate Street and if I didn’t have time enough, I would resign myself to go only to the Thuban Star.

-I arrived at a new corner.
+I reached a new corner.
 I had to choose walking down Longborough Street or down Havengrove Avenue.
-With affectionate memories to have found Luke there, I would have chosen the first, but with hunger, already at that time dangerous, I didn't want to go to the two bars where I could have eaten and I had not.
-So I decided to go down the second.
+With affectionate memories to have found Luke there, I would have chosen the former, but with hunger, at that time dangerous, I didn't want to go to the two bars where I could have eaten and I had not.
+So I decided to go down the latter.

 But just around the corner, I still keep in my memory a little incident I would say that saved me.
 I met an insolent young man with clear signs of drunkenness.
 Perhaps at that time he was going to some home to sleep.
 I saw him really angry by the casual collision.
 So much that he did tell me: